bash-bunny/Kali/README.md

 - `ix` - Script to share content using the web ix.io
 - `urlencode` - Script to encode the requests for the `duck`, `bing` and `google` scripts
 - `path` - Script to show the PATH in a pretty way
+- `sharekeys` - To share the keys you are pressing in the screen

 # Folders